trunglive/paperan-shopping/README.md

 ---

-# Paperan
+## Paperan

 > This project is an implementation of design concept Paperan from Designer Patrik Michalicka.
+The app serves as a small ecommerce app about notebooks.
 All API data are created from [JSON Generator](https://next.json-generator.com/) and just for illustration purpose.

-# Notes on my work
+## Notes on my work

 * I am working on responsiveness of the app to different screen sizes, checkout form, authentication, and data persistence on page refresh.